whyboris/utilitarianism.net/content/peter-singer-famine-affluence-and-morality.md

 ---
-title: "Study Guide: Singer's 'Famine, Affluence, and Morality'"
+title: "Study Guide: Peter Singer's 'Famine, Affluence, and Morality'"
+book: "Study Guide: Peter Singer's 'Famine, Affluence, and Morality'"
+menuTitle: "Famine, Affluence, and Morality"
 date: 2022-08-08T10:10:59-04:00
 updated: 2022, Sept 6th - from Google Doc
 draft: false
 menu: "guide"
 weight: 1
+type: _default
+layout: book
+gradientTop: "#0c3b5b"
+gradientBottom: "#295573"
 ---

 {{< TOC >}}

+## Introduction

 [Peter Singer](/utilitarian-thinker/peter-singer)'s '[Famine, Affluence, and Morality](https://www.givingwhatwecan.org/get-involved/videos-books-and-essays/famine-affluence-and-morality-peter-singer/)'[^1] is widely regarded as one of the most important and influential texts in applied ethics.
 This study guide explains Singer's central argument, explores possible objections, and clarifies common misunderstandings.

 ## The Argument

 Singer argues that most of us in affluent societies are making a terrible moral mistake.
 When we look at distant suffering—such as results from global poverty, famine, or disease—we tend to think that helping is morally _optional_, or what philosophers call "[supererogatory](https://plato.stanford.edu/entries/supererogation/)".
 Even if we could very easily [give more to effective charities](/acting-on-utilitarianism#charitable-giving) to help, we think that to do so would go "above and beyond the call of duty".
 It would be _generous_ to give more, we think, but hardly _required_.
 We assume it is perfectly fine to instead spend our money on expensive clothes, travel, entertainment, or other luxuries.
 But Singer argues that this assumption is mistaken.
 Instead, he argues, it is seriously morally wrong to live high while others die.[^2]

 Singer's argument for this conclusion is straightforward, resting largely on a key moral principle that we will call Singer's _Rescue Principle_.
 The argument may be summarized as follows:[^3]

 > P1.
 Suffering and death from lack of food, shelter, or medical care are very bad.
 >
 > P2.
 We can prevent such suffering and death by donating to effective charities (in place of consumer purchases).
 >
 > P3.
 Many of our consumer purchases are morally insignificant: we could give them up without thereby sacrificing anything morally significant.
 >
 > P4. _The Rescue Principle:_ If it is in our power to prevent something very bad from happening, without thereby sacrificing anything morally significant, we ought, morally, to do it.[^4]
 >
 > Therefore,
 >
 > C. We ought, morally, to donate to effective charities rather than making morally insignificant consumer purchases.

 Note that, although Singer is a utilitarian, this argument does not rely upon utilitarianism as a premise.
 P1 - P4 are all claims that non-utilitarians (and even non-consequentialists) could accept.